utopia-team/opencore-debug/README.md

 The following repository will be used for debugging purposes, providing lots of functionalities such as:

 - Checking MAT (Memory Attributes Table) support with OpenRuntime though OpenCore log
+- Controlling Msr0xE2 status through ControlMsrE2.efi interactive UEFI tool (credits [derbrumbaer](https://github.com/derbrumbaer))
 - Checking the need of slide values or the necessity of the "ProvideCustomSlide" quirk (found on OpenCore log) or though the MmapDump.efi tool
-- Checking if CFG-Lock MSR0xE2 register is unlocked though OpenCore log or VerifyMSRE2.efi tool.
+- Checking if CFG-Lock MSR0xE2 register is unlocked though OpenCore log, ControlMsrE2 or VerifyMSRE2.efi tool.
 - Original OpenCore EFI Shell (bundled with OC, also known as OpenShell.efi)
 - Custom grub shell to use when setup_var is needed to change hidden bios options
 - RtcRw.efi tool to dump the RTC memory regions